Skip to main content

 (d) Reside in residential facilities of five or fewer beds, excluding intermediate care facilities for individuals with intellectual disabilities.

-(3) The quality assessment registered nurse shall complete quality assessment reviews so that a review of each provider location in the county where certified developmental disabilities personnel perform health-related activities, administer oral prescribed medication, administer topical prescribed medication, administer topical over-the-counter musculoskeletal medication, administer oxygen, or administer metered dose inhaled medication is conducted at least once every three years.
+(3) The quality assessment registered nurse will complete quality assessment reviews so that a review of each provider location in the county where certified developmental disabilities personnel perform health-related activities, administer oral prescribed medication, administer topical prescribed medication, administer topical over-the-counter musculoskeletal medication, administer oxygen, or administer metered dose inhaled medication is conducted at least once every three years.
 The quality assessment registered nurse may conduct more frequent reviews if the quality assessment registered nurse, county board, provider, or department determines there are issues to warrant such.

 (a) Observation of performance of health-related activities and administration of prescribed medication;